Nirantar: Continuing Education Programmes (CEP) Admissions

 Each course of study, credited or non-credited, taught or field related, or research study, will be assessed through the following assessment unit types with prescribed weightages, as per a pre-defined schedule, which is provided at the commencement of a semester.
 These may involve individual or group work:

-(a) Assignments—which are held in the course of the semester, conducted as individual or group assessments.
+(a) Assignments—which are held during the semester, conducted as individual or group assessments.

 (b) Class presentations—individual or group which are held during the semester.